houzyk/thephilosophicalcode/content/articles/irregular-javascript-expressions.md

 As previously mentioned, a key difference between a DFA and a PDA is the addition of an unbounded stack.
 DFAs do not have that kind of memory.
 They only have states and transitions.
 At any point in its computation, a DFA only knows about its current state, the character that it's reading and its available transitions.
 It does not know what it previously saw.

-We can now cash out the tension between JavaScript regular expressions and their theoretical counterpart.
+We can now cash out the tension between JavaScript regular expressions and their theoretical counterparts.
 Notice that once we add memory (like an unbounded stack), we move up Chomsky's hierarchy and away from regular languages.
 So, any class of machines equipped with such memory can recognise a larger class of languages than regular languages (they can also recognise regular languages).
 In other words, any computational model that relies on such memory recognises a different set of languages from regular languages.
 Since JavaScript regular expressions rely on memory, they correspond to languages in the hierarchy that move away from regular languages [11].
 In other words, JavaScript regular expressions act as syntactic sugar for languages belonging to a different containment level in the hierarchy than regular languages.
 So, they recognise a larger (and different) class of languages than DFAs and regular languages.
 Hence, they are not regular.

 ## Footnotes